JanHerca/urantiapedia/output/wikijs/en/article/Chris_Ragetly/Appellations_du_Moniteur_de_Mystere.md

 1)

 > _On the evolutionary worlds, will creatures traverse three general developmental stages of being: From the arrival of the Adjuster to comparative full growth, about twenty years of age on Urantia, the Monitors are sometimes designated Thought Changers.
 From this time to the attainment of the age of discretion, about forty years, the Mystery Monitors are called Thought Adjusters.
 From the attainment of discretion to deliverance from the flesh, they are often referred to as Thought Controllers.
-These three phases of mortal life have no connection with the three stages of Adjuster progress in mind duplication and soul evolution._ ([UB 107:0.7](/en/The_Urantia_Book/107#p0_7))
+These three phases of mortal life have no connection with the three stages of Adjuster progress in mind duplication and soul evolution._ (<a id="a59_638"></a>[UB 107:0.7](/en/The_Urantia_Book/107#p0_7))

 What is meant by the phrase, “The three stages of Adjuster progress in mind duplication and soul evolution”?